 November 14: Movie Day

 Movie Day gives couples another reason to watch movies in theatres.
-Although many prefer to rent out private screening rooms which gives them an option to choose their favorite from the extensive library.
+However, many prefer to rent out private screening rooms, which gives them the option to choose their favorite from the extensive library.
 You can cuddle with your partner and watch the movie on the big screen without any interruptions.

 There are several private screening rooms with different amenities.
-Some of the luxurious DVD-bangs offer reclining seats and huge variety of snacks for date night.
+Some of the luxurious DVD bangs offer reclining seats and a huge variety of snacks for date night.

 December 14: Hug Day / Sock Day

-Since, hugs are free, brands have come with the tradition of exchanging socks to give it a more gift-like feel.
+Since hugs are free, brands have come up with the tradition of exchanging socks to give it a more gift-like feel.
 It’s another way of staying toasty in cold December.